Part A. STANDARDS RELATING TO SELECTION OF PROSPECTIVE JURORS.

 North Dakota Statute: Sections 27-09.1-07 and 27-09.1-09, N.D.C.C.

-Committee Note: Adoption of this This standard as a court rule will place places the responsibility for development of a uniform qualification and summons with the State Court Administrator's Office.
+Note: This standard places the responsibility for development of a uniform qualification and summons with the State Court Administrator's Office.
 This action will ensure that the forms ask for the appropriate information and that the format is uniform to aid those practicing in multiple jurisdictions.
-The proposed court rule will clarify that one-step qualification and summoning are permissible.

 Standard 12: MONITORING THE JURY SYSTEM